 Integral to each outdoor EcoAdventure is the opportunity to learn about the natural world of the Bruce Peninsula.
 The program has been designed under the guidance of our Advisory Team of local experts, applying a knowledge base aimed at giving you an experience that will deepen your connection to this special place.

 Rod spent his career as a science and outdoor education teacher and is an avid birder, astronomer and photographer and wilderness explorer.
 He has served for several years as the President of the Bruce Peninsula Bird Observatory and provided input into the Bird Atlas and participated in countless bird counts.
 He is a seasoned astronomer and leads star gazing sessions on the Chi-Cheemaun ferry and workshops on photography.
 He has devoted countless volunteer hours to conservation on the Bruce.

 Laura moved to the Bruce Peninsula in 2016, and has fallen in love with the spectacular landscape and natural beauty of the area.
-She is passionate about connecting with people through all forms of teaching and nature interpretation.
+She is passionate about nature interpretation, education and sustainable tourism, and is excited to support the Biosphere association as a board member.
 Laura has a background in teaching, and specialized in Outdoor Education at the Queen’s Faculty of Education.
-She has worked in nature interpretation with Ontario Parks and Parks Canada for the past five years.
-Laura is currently working as an Education and Outreach Officer with Bruce Peninsula National Park.
-She is focused on developing a Citizen Science volunteer initiative to monitor snapping turtle populations within the park.
+She is currently in the position of Product Development Officer with Bruce Peninsula/Fathom Five National Parks, and is working to develop sustainable tourism initiatives and quality visitor experiences to build connections with visitors.

 Daryl W. Cowell, B.A., M.Sc., P.Geo.